How Does Car Insurance Work in Kitchener?

 Least Expensive Postal Codes in Kitchener

-Other than the three most expensive postal codes, the rest of Kitchener’s territory has an average insurance rate of $1,238.
-Here’s a look at the postal codes in Kitchener that have the lowest car insurance:
+Other than the three most expensive postal codes, the rest of Kitchener’s postal codes have an average insurance rate of $1,625.

 ---|---|